Community of Educational Technology Support (ComETS)

 ComETS is an Iowa State University community that promotes dialog and events focused on technology in learning & teaching.
 ComETS is a university-wide community where ideas and resources can be shared, and debate can occur on future technology directions at ISU.
 ComETS is open to all interested ISU faculty and staff.

-ComETS has established a listserve to maintain dialog about, share news, and to publicize events related to educational technology at Iowa State.
+ComETS has established a listserv to promote and maintain dialog about educational technology at Iowa State.
+We also share news and publicize events related to educational technology.
 Any interested faculty, staff, and graduate students are welcome to participate.
-Subscribe to the ComETS listserve here, or click "Subscribe" in the menu on the left.

 The NMC Horizon Report > 2016 Higher Education Edition is now out in its 13th edition and describes annual findings from the NMC Horizon Project, an ongoing research project designed to identify and describe emerging technologies likely to have an impact on learning, teaching, and creative inquiry in education.
 Six key trends, six significant challenges, and six important developments in educational technology are placed directly in the context of their likely impact on the core missions of universities and colleges, and detailed in succinct, non-technical, and unbiased presentations.
 Click below to read more about the different challenges and developments and how they may influence your teaching or the learning of your students.
 Read more...

 Audience Response Systems at ISU

 Central technology support staff recently partnered to assess the current Turning Technologies ARS solution and to gain an overview of the current ARS market.
 We did this to help identify solutions that could meet the current and future needs of ISU faculty, students and academic support staff.
 Soon, we will be looking for participants to pilot some of the solutions identified in this report and any we discover during the upcoming RFI process.
 Read more...